yash-sharma1/docs-site/docs/atomic-swap.md

 You should see that **Deputy** has already approved enough tokens and

-In its (event log)[https://ropsten.etherscan.io/tx/0x142fb8db7eb66feb241ca710a028678e36595fc8aea03858672288fcac8e4494#eventlog], you should see the `swapID`.
+In its [event log](https://ropsten.etherscan.io/tx/0x142fb8db7eb66feb241ca710a028678e36595fc8aea03858672288fcac8e4494#eventlog), you should see the `swapID`.
 Before calling `claim` function on ethereum, clients should verify the parameters in the `HTLT` event.

 - `_randomNumberHash` must equal to the randomNumberHash in client HTLT transaction on Binance Chain
 - `_recipientAddr` must equal to client ethereum wallet address